 - you have a disease or injury that caused nerve damage

-Doctors perform thorough medical evaluations to diagnose bowel incontinence.
-You doctor will ask you about the frequency of the incontinence, when it occurs, diet, medications, and health problems.
+Your doctor will perform a thorough medical evaluation to diagnose bowel incontinence.
+Your doctor will ask you about the frequency of the incontinence, when it occurs, diet, medications, and health problems.
 The following tests may help reach a diagnosis:

 The treatment for bowel incontinence depends on the cause.
 Some of the treatment options include:

 Foods that cause diarrhea or constipation are identified and eliminated from the diet.
-This can help normalize and regulate bowl movements.
+This can help normalize and regulate bowel movements.
 Your doctor many recommend an increase in fluids and fiber.

-For diarrhea, antidiarrheal medications, such as loperamide, codeine, or Lomotil, may be prescribed to thicken stools.
-You doctor may recommend fiber supplements for constipation.
+For diarrhea, antidiarrheal medications such as loperamide, codeine, or diphenoxylate/atropine (Lomotil) may be prescribed to thicken stools.
+Your doctor may recommend fiber supplements for constipation.

 Following a bowel retraining routine can encourage normal bowel movements.
 Aspects of this routine may include: